zdandoh/ecs/README.md

 type Health int
 ```

-3. Add a `go generate` directive to one of the source files of your root package.
+4. Add a `go generate` directive to any source file in your module.
 This
-directive takes the name of the generated package and the name of the component package as
+directive takes the name of the input component package and the name of the
-arguments.
+package to be generated as arguments.
 ```go
 package main